CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CharacterCreationRules/TiersOfPlay.md

 The number of points you get to spend on Core Skills, Vocations, and Combat Skills.

-At character creation, for each Core Skill made Incompetent (level -1), an additional skill point is gained.

 ### Disabling Characteristics

 See [Disabling Characteristics](./DisablingCharacteristics.md).

+At character creation, for each Disabling Characteristic that makes a Core Skill Incompetent (level -1), an additional skill point is gained.

 ### Tiers of Play